laassiliawissal/IoT-Starter/README.md

 # 3. Simulate sensors data :

-After you start your Internet of Things Platform Starter instance, open the temperature and humidity [sensor simulator](ibm.biz/iotsensor), so that you can connect it to the IBM IoT app.
+After you start your Internet of Things Platform Starter instance, open the temperature and humidity sensor simulator from ibm.biz/iotsensor, so that you can connect it to the IBM IoT app.

 Copy the device id value in the upper-right corner of the virtual sensor.
 In this example, the value is a547824b3b3e.